 How to Maximize the Capital One SavorOne Card

 Cash Back Rewards

 The Capital One SavorOne Cash Rewards Card has good cash rewards that could be used for entertainment and everyday expenses.
 You’ll get 3% cash back in select bonus categories — including dining, entertainment, popular streaming services, and grocery stores (excluding superstores like Walmart and Target); and 1% cash back on all other purchases.
-The card also offers up to 8% cash back on Vivid Seats ticket purchases.

 Based on average American spending data from the Bureau of Labor Statistics, we’ve estimated the value of this card to be $355 per year, after a first-year value of $555, thanks to the welcome bonus.
 Here’s how you can maximize rewards categories:

 If you’re planning a trip, this card’s entertainment bonus category is great for the attractions you’ll visit while traveling, from museums to sporting events.
 But it can be useful at home too, whether you have kids who enjoy days at the zoo or aquarium, or you’re an avid moviegoer who frequents the theater..
 Here’s a full list of what Capital One includes under the entertainment category:

 - Sports promoters (professional and semi-professional live events)